ngnk/IDS-706-Assignment-3/README.md

 This notebook builds on the previous assignment, eliminates unnecessary code, and focuses exclusively on a trading scenario.

-To recap, the script uses data from commodities dating back to 2000, does some basic EDA, analysis, and filtering, before running some basic ML on the price of gold.
+This script eliminates much of the exploratory data analysis (EDA), since we already examined the information in previous assignments.
+The focus here is on evaluating machine learning performance as a trading strategy.

+For granular details on the dataset and model performance, please refer to the notebook itself.

 Simply follow the instructions below.

-For additional details on the dataset and model performance, please refer to the notebook itself.

 ---